JacobDevelopment/SimpleTicket/readme.md

   - [X] Use SearchableComboBox.
 - [ ] Work on settings page.
   - [ ] Allow users to target custom working path & custom database.
-  - [ ] Implement configuration/settings table in database.
+  - [X] Implement configuration/settings table in database.
+  - [ ] Add base settings panes, but be disabled for now (including auto-archive & auto-delete).